PojavLauncherTeam/PojavLauncher/README.md

 ## Installing Forge?
 Not implemented yet.

+## Known issues
+- Some Huawei devices can't run Minecraft or OptiFine.
+- Can't run multiple versions at same time.

 ## Got some bugs?
 ### • Unable to drag item in inventory?
 Disable touchscreen mode.
 Open Minecraft Settings -> Controls -> Touchscreen Mode: Toggle to OFF.

 ### • Unable to install Minecraft 1.9 or above, can't convert library `net.java.dev.jna`
 Increase max DX references.
 Launcher Options -> Settings -> Increase max DX references to 8k.

+### • Other bugs or still not working?
+#### Report an issue with:
+- Full error log: press **Show more** and copy.
+#### If it isn't a Minecraft crash:
+- Device name
+- Android version

 ## Minecraft versions worked in PojavLauncher 2.4.2